Have you tried the Binondo Food Crawl?

 Address: 497 Yuchengco St, Binondo, Manila, 1006 Metro Manila

-I have tasted fried chicken so many times, but the Sincerity Fried Chicken is definitely one fried chicken that stands out from my memory (and taste buds.
+I have tasted fried chicken so many times, but the Sincerity Fried Chicken in our Binondo Food Crawl is definitely one fried chicken that stands out from my memory (and taste buds.
 LOL).

 We ordered one (1) serving of their Sincerity Fried Chicken for sharing.
 I must admit I was expecting the usual fried chicken that I usually taste, but it clearly did not meet my expectation.
 In fact it exceeded it!

-It had a sweet flavour and was juicy that I liked very much.
+It had a sweet flavor and was juicy that I liked very much.

 The restaurant was a bit hidden.
 You’ll definitely need to watch out for it when walking in order for you not to miss it.